yuyehara/GEOG489/lectures/week9_TerrainAnalysis2.md

   - regions, subregions, basins, subbasins, watersheds, and subwatersheds
 <img src="https://water.usgs.gov/pubs/wri/wri934076/usimage/huc_region.gif" width="1000">

-Watershed delination in a contour map
+Watershed delination
 ========================================================
-General steps:
+- It is impossible to do experiment of water drainage in the real world
+- Watershed is delineated in terrain map or digital terrain model
+- Manually delineate in a contour map:
   1. Determine the outlet point (mark as a circle)
   2. Identify high points around the upperstream of the outlet point (mark as crosses)
   3. Starting from the outlet point, drawing a line to link all high points (crosses)